Take your conversations to the next level with our effortless, captivating Welsh language translation solutions

 Are Welsh and Gaelic the same language?

-No, Welsh and Gaelic are not the same language.
+No, Welsh and Gaelic are not the same languages.
 Even to say Gaelic is one “language” isn’t quite correct.
-The Gaelic or Goidelic languages are actually a dialect continuum of three modern languages – Irish, Scottish Gaelic, and Manx.
+The Gaelic or Goidelic languages are a dialect continuum of three modern languages – Irish, Scottish Gaelic, and Manx.

 A speaker of Welsh or any of the Brythonic languages will almost always be completely unintelligible to a speaker of any of the three modern Gaelic languages, and vice versa.

 Welsh is what’s called a Brythonic language.
 Sometimes written as “Brittonic”, these languages descend from the Common Brittonic language that was spoken all over the island of Great Britain in the Iron Age and was taken to Brittany by Britons who emigrated there in the 5th and 6th centuries.

 The only surviving modern Brittonic or Brythonic languages are Welsh, Cornish, and Breton.
 While it is true to say these three languages are closely related (they are usually termed p-Celtic languages), they are not mutually intelligible unless some effort is made on the part of the speakers.

 Do the Welsh have different languages?